-First, figure out how much you’re currently paying (per month and annually) and understand your coverage limits.
-You might have to give permission for insurers to check your credit report and driving record.
-In most states, both play a key role in determining your rates.
+First, figure out how much you currently pay (per month and annually) and understand your coverage limits.
+You might have to permit insurers to check your credit report and driving record.
+In most states, both play a crucial role in determining your rates.

 Step 1: Compare car insurance quotes from different companies

 Now that you’re organized, get a sense of how much car insurance you should buy, what average car insurance rates are for your ZIP code for your age group and your preferred level of coverage.
-Then, you’re ready to begin researching quotes from carriers – get quotes from at least three insurers when doing a car insurance comparison.
+Then, you’re ready to begin researching quotes from carriers – get quotes from at least three insurers when comparing car insurance.

 Step 2: Select coverage limits to buy car insurance online

-You’ll need to purchase liability insurance as it’s required in nearly all states to legally drive a car.
+You’ll need to purchase liability insurance as it’s required in nearly all states to drive a car legally.
 Bodily injury liability coverage covers other people’s injuries if you’re at fault in an accident.
-Property damage liability insurance pays for the damage to another vehicle or to other property caused by your car.
+Property damage liability insurance pays for the damage to another vehicle or other property caused by your car.

 While you can legally drive after buying your state minimum liability coverage, it’s not recommended because the cost of a car accident can be much higher than what your insurance will pay out if you have only minimum coverage.